varunc1996/api_benchmarking/docs/Results.md

 ```
 </details>

-Obiously, as the ouput_token size gets larger (the return of the API also takes longer) and with fixed concurrency, the total time increases accordingly.
+Obviously, as the ouput_token size gets larger (the return of the API also takes longer) with fixed concurrency, the total time increases accordingly.

 ## Modifying concurrency